kohsuke/spark/python/docs/source/getting_started/installation.rst

 **without**                            X                                      O
 ====================================== ====================================== ======================================

 Note that this installation of PySpark with different versions of Hadoop and Hive is experimental.
-It can change or be removed betweem minor releases.
+It can change or be removed between minor releases.

 Using Conda
 -----------